 Alimentary Tract and Metabolism Agents, Immunosuppressants, and Antithrombotic Agents formed the majority of unlicensed medicines, due to great number of purchases related to galsulfase (A16AB08), lenalidomide (L04AX04) and tirofiban (B01AC17), respectively.
 For the A16 subgroup, especially, 98.9% of purchases during the 10-year period were consequences of litigation.
 However, not all unregistered medicines were expensive (exceptions, for instance, include miltefosine, barbexaclone, and lacosamide).
 But most of the A16 medicines are very high-cost enzymes for rare diseases, such as Gaucher´s disease and for PNH.
 The extreme costs calculated for monthly treatments may be result of litigation but may alternatively be due to lack of negotiations to lower prices.
 The median prices we obtained coincide with those from 2014 [27].
 Sartori and co-workers (2012) examined litigation for agalsidase alfa in the state of Rio Grande do Sul until 2007, and found that most prescriptions originated in university hospitals.
 At this time, agalsidase alfa had been approved by the EMA, but licensing in Brazil only happened in 2009 [28].

 Litigation has spread in Brazil, appreciably increasing medicine expenditure in the states, municipalities and Federal Government.
-Ministry of Health (MoH) expenditures with health litigation have been estimated at US$750 million from 2012 to 2014, with expenditure rising from US$188.32 million in 2012 to US$359.05 million in 2014 [29].
+Ministry of Health (MoH) expenditures with health litigation have been estimated at USD 750 million from 2012 to 2014, with expenditure rising from USD 188.32 million in 2012 to USD 359.05 million in 2014 [29].
 This is a growing concern especially regarding the particular characteristics of purchases resulting from litigation.
 Decisions are usually made in haste and medicines are not included in forecasting.
 Because purchases usually forgo regular tendering procedures, different waivers are applied, and the government is apt to relinquish bargaining power, resulting in higher costs for the system [14,16].

 As a result, health litigation frequently causes negative social consequences and produces detrimental resource allocation, causing strain on existing health services and particularly pharmaceutical services [30].
 As a result, the goals of universal access to healthcare in Brazil may be difficult to sustain.